ceceppa/anima/README.md

 ## Godot4

-The development happens on the godot-4 branch of the this repository.
+The development happens on the godot-4 branch of this repository.
 So, any issue or pull request needs to be open there.
-The ready to install version is available [here](https://github.com/ceceppa/anima-godot-4)
+The ready-to-install version is available [here](https://github.com/ceceppa/anima-godot-4)

 ## Documentation & Demo